PandelisZ/fall-2016/communities/edinburgh-compsoc/community-assessment.md

 ##Accessibility

-How accessible are the current resources in your community? o	Varying dependent on the activity and venue in question.
+**How accessible are the current resources in your community?**
+Varying dependent on the activity and venue in question.

-Are meetings held during hours where people may be working? o	STMUs are Wednesdays once a month, which is when many sports clubs will be running events, and start at 6:30pm, which is only 30 minutes after the last timetabled University courses have finished which can make it difficult for members from the Science and Engineering campus (King's Buildings) to attend unless they make the very overcrowded last shuttle bus, but theoretically is after working hours.
+**Are meetings held during hours where people may be working?**

+STMUs are Wednesdays once a month, which is when many sports clubs will be running events, and start at 6:30pm, which is only 30 minutes after the last timetabled University courses have finished which can make it difficult for members from the Science and Engineering campus (King's Buildings) to attend unless they make the very overcrowded last shuttle bus, but theoretically is after working hours.
 Free pizza is provided, justifying the timing clash with dinner time, but only if you get enough pizza before it runs out although if committee are aware of anyone missing out who was dependent on it for a meal, there have been occasions when more or compensatory food has been ordered for them.
 The committee ask for any members planning to attend with specific dietary requirements to get in touch and specific pizza orders are ordered and committee oversee it being available to the relevant member(s), but generally otherwise just half of the pizzas are vegan and vegetarian by default.

-Is there childcare available?
+**Is there childcare available?**

-o	No, although under 18s are allowed to attend, so children could be brought but I do not think they would enjoy being made to sit through the talks.
+No, although under 18s are allowed to attend, so children could be brought but I do not think they would enjoy being made to sit through the talks.

-Is there accessibility for people with disabilities? o	The STMUs are normally held in the Informatics Forum building ground floor which has mobility access, as collapsible chairs are used, space can easily be rearranged if necessary to accommodate for a wheelchair or other physical support, AV equipment is used to ensure that hearing aids are able to tune in, there is no additional support for visually impaired beyond standard braille lettering on signage. o	If other venues are used, there are currently no checks in place to ensure that they support accessibility for disabilities.
+**Is there accessibility for people with disabilities?**

+The STMUs are normally held in the Informatics Forum building ground floor which has mobility access, as collapsible chairs are used, space can easily be rearranged if necessary to accommodate for a wheelchair or other physical support, AV equipment is used to ensure that hearing aids are able to tune in, there is no additional support for visually impaired beyond standard braille lettering on signage.

+If other venues are used, there are currently no checks in place to ensure that they support accessibility for disabilities.

 ##Interests